What Is Bitcoin in 5 Minutes

 Bitcoin Mining Rewards Power Blockchain Security

 Miners buy or build special computers, develop algorithms, and spend a lot of time and energy in the form of electricity to find the nonce that meets this criteria.
-The first miner to find the nonce and creates the hash that meets the criteria broadcasts the hash to the entire network.
+The first miner to find the nonce and create the hash that meets the criteria broadcasts the hash to the entire network.

 While creating the block’s hash is very difficult, checking that it meets the criteria is very simple.
 Nodes verify that the block’s hash meets the criteria, then add that block to their copy of the blockchain.

 Remember, every Bitcoin full node keeps a copy of the entire blockchain, so the only way an invalid block can be added to the blockchain is if 51% of all nodes agree to its addition.
-While this is possible it’s highly improbable, demonstrating another way that decentralization ensures a secure and accurate record of transactions on the blockchain.
+While this is possible, it’s highly improbable, demonstrating another way that decentralization ensures a secure and accurate record of transactions on the blockchain.
 Valid blocks are added to copies of the blockchain all over the world and Bitcoin miners begin working on the next block.

 So, another quick recap.